|

 New website permits easy mapping of natural and cultural resources.

-The University of Connecticut (UConn) and the Connecticut Department of Environmental Protection (DEP) today unveiled a new website that will allow local land use decision makers to practice better landscape stewardship and protect important natural resources in their communities.
+The University of Connecticut (UConn) and the Connecticut Department of Environmental Protection (DEP) have a new website that will allow local land use decision makers to practice better landscape stewardship and protect important natural resources in their communities.

 OUR BETTER NATURE